lordrepha1980/MobAPI/README.md

         user //only server
     }

-- table:                Required (String) Databasetable
+- table:                required (String) Databasetable, (Serverside: if is empty default table name is the api endpoint name )
 - query:                (Object) Select data from DB
 - body (only post):     For Update new updated item
 - actions (only post):  Hook for custom actions